 Nerua is located in a city whose recent history is the most intense and most changeable in Europe.
 Since being founded in the fourteenth century, Bilbao has been noted for its industry and commerce.
 This is something that has been adapted to different eras and needs of the city, both economically as well as culturally and socially.

-One of the most significant changes in the city happened as a result of an industrial crisis three decades ago, a time when Bilbao succeeded in turning that threat into an opportunity.
+One of the most significant changes in the city happened as a result of an industrial crisis in the 80s, a time when Bilbao succeeded in turning that threat into an opportunity.
 The Guggenheim Museum by Frank Gehry had much to do with this regeneration of the city, as it gave an unprecedented cultural boost to the area.

 The Guggenheim Museum in Bilbao, a creation by the renowned architect Frank Gehry, is a place that inspires everyone who makes their way there.
 Built in 1997, from the moment it opened its doors it has been a standard-bearer worldwide for its aesthetics, versatility and service it pays to the city as well as the artists and visitors.

-From the architectural point of view, the main entrance of the restaurant is located next to the river, after ascending a stone staircase leading to a titanium hallway.
 The interior is a neutral, harmonious space that blends the dining room with the kitchen as an extension and interpretation of the space.
 To achieve this merging of the two environments, the same materials and colours have been used; maple wood and lacquered, perforated, smooth surfaces.
 Technology and comfort combine to create a unique space.

 The artist Jeff Koons, creator of one of the signature pieces of work in the Guggenheim Museum, Bilbao, as Puppy is, refers to art as something that is not an object, but rather in the mind of the observer.

 This same line of thought is what the restaurant Nerua wishes to convey, getting visitors to create their own dining experience, making the means to do so accessible to the diner.